 Swedish Cardamom Buns are soft, plush sweet rolls with a fragrant cardamom sugar filling.
 This easy knotted pastry is beyond delicious and so easy to make, I’ll hold your hand through it, step by step!

-Cardamom buns are a sweet tradition in the Nordic countries
+cardamom buns are a sweet ‘fika’ tradition in the Nordic countries

 If you read this blog regularly you may know that I adore cardamom.
 From the moment I tasted my first cardamom muffins I was hooked.
 I’ll often switch out cinnamon for cardamom in recipes, just for a new and exciting flavor profile.

-Cardamom is an Indian spice from the ginger and turmeric family that grows little seed pods filled with tiny black seeds.
+Cardamom is a spice native to India from the ginger and turmeric family that grows little seed pods filled with tiny black seeds.
 It’s used in Indian, Middle Eastern, and Scandinavian cuisines predominantly.

 Green cardamom is used in both sweet and savory dishes: I’ve used it to make everything from ice cream to meatballs.
 It’s essential for making Turkish coffee.

-The flavor?
-It’s described as piney, floral, and aromatic, with a touch of methol or resin.
+What does cardamom taste like?
+It’s described as piney, floral, and aromatic, with a touch of menthol or resin.
 It’s unique and hard to describe, but trust me, it’s lovely.

 You can use pre-ground spice or grind your own from the pods.
-The correct way is to remove the little black seeds from the pods and grind them in a spice grinder.
-You can also grind the entire pods, but the flavor will be a little milder (although still stronger than the pre-ground spice.)
+The correct way is to remove the little black seeds from the pods and grind them in a spice grinder or a mortar and pestle.
+You can also buy ‘decorticated’ cardamom seeds, which have been removed from the husks, ready to grind.

 You can also use the pods whole in savory dishes like chicken with cardamom rice and biryani.
 Crack them first by rolling over them firmly with a rolling pin.
 Use both the pod and the little black seeds.

-These divine rolls are made with pantry staples…
+These divine breakfast rolls are made with pantry staples…

 - all purpose flour

-- cardamom ~ we made these buns with commercially ground cardamom and freshly ground pods, and I actually preferred the subtle flavor of pre-ground cardamom in this recipe.
+- cardamom ~ we made these buns with commercially ground cardamom and freshly ground pods, and I actually preferred the subtle flavor of pre-ground cardamom in this recipe ~ who knew?
+Can you use cinnamon?
+Yes, in Sweden that would be a kanelbullar.

 Although they look complicated, once you see the steps laid out, it’s actually not very difficult to make these pretty dough twists.
 I found that this particular dough recipe is super easy to work with, too.
 It rolls fluidly, and doesn’t stick.